 You might also use auctions for disposing of stock from time to time - perhaps very old part exchanges and cars that just won't sell on the forecourt.
 It's up to you whether or not to set a reserve, and if so how much this should be.
 This goes for online auctions like eBay too.

 Decide on a general pricing policy that you will try to stick to as closely as possible.
 This will enable you to plan the financial side of your business.

 Decide what your target markup will be.
 For example, you might aim to make a certain sum per car, or you might work on a percentage basis - perhaps you will always aim to add 20% to the cost price of a vehicle when you sell it.
 You may decide to stick to book prices, or you could aim to undercut these.
 Perhaps the quality of service that you provide or even the location of your sales site justifies offering cars at higher than book prices.
 Decide too what your policy will be on trade sales of part exchanged vehicles to other dealers.
 Perhaps you will add a small sum or percentage, or maybe you will agree to pass them on at cost.
 In some cases you might sell on a job lot of trade cars for an agreed total price.

 You may decide to aim for a different profit margin on different types of vehicle.
 For example, you might add a higher percentage to older 'bangers' than to nearly new, high value vehicles.
 Bear in mind that you may sometimes have to make up for a low-profit margin on one vehicle by aiming for a larger profit on another.

 Pricing other services

-If your business is going to offer any other services, such as repairs or valeting, then you will need to spend time working out how much you will charge for them.
-Once again, take into account the cost to your business of providing that service, and the amount of profit that you need to earn to make it worthwhile.
+If your business offers any other services, such as repairs or valet, then you will need to work out how much you will charge for them.
+Once again, consider the cost to your business of providing that service, and the amount of profit you need to earn to make it worthwhile.